 EVENING WITH AN AUTHOR

-We are pleased to announce that Neylan McBaine will be here to discuss her recently-published book Women at Church: Magnifying LDS Women’s Local Impact (published by Greg Kofford Books) on Wednesday, Sep 3rd.
-She will be here from 5:30 to 7:30 p.m., speaking at 6:00, and will answer questions and sign books before and after that time.
-We hope you will be able to make that night but, if not, we can mail a signed copy or hold one here at the store for pick-up.
+We are excited to announce that Janiece Johnson will be here Thursday, May 25 to speak about Convicting the Mormons: The Mountain Meadows Massacre in American Culture (published by University of North Carolina Press).
+She will be here from 5:30 to 7:30 p.m., will speak at 6:00, and answer questions and sign books before and after that time.
+We hope you will be able to make it that night but, if not, we can mail a signed copy or hold one here at the store for pick-up.
 To RSVP on Facebook, click here.
-The book was featured in a front-page Salt Lake Tribune article—click here to read.
-If you would like to purchase a copy online, please click here.

 On September 11, 1857, a small band of Mormons led by John D. Lee massacred an emigrant train of men, women, and children heading west at Mountain Meadows, Utah.
 News of the Mountain Meadows Massacre, as it became known, sent shockwaves through the western frontier of the United States, reaching the nation's capital and eventually crossing the Atlantic.
 In the years prior to the massacre, Americans dubbed the Church of Jesus Christ of Latter-day Saints the "Mormon problem" as it garnered national attention for its "unusual" theocracy and practice of polygamy.
 In the aftermath of the massacre, many Americans viewed Mormonism as a real religious and physical threat to white civilization.
 Putting the Mormon Church on trial for its crimes against American purity became more important than prosecuting those responsible for the slaughter.